Frequently Asked Questions

 What does the Akrone warranty cover and how long does it last?

-The Akrone warranty covers parts and labor for 3 years.
-Excluded are: straps, wear and tear of surface treatments, normal aging, and damage due to misuse.
-For more information, see the warranty conditions at the bottom of the website.
+The Akrone warranty protects your watches for 3 years, including parts and labor.
+Excluded are straps, normal wear and tear of surface treatments, natural aging, and damage due to misuse.

 Where can I buy a replacement strap for my Akrone watch?

 We offer a selection of straps in the dedicated area of our website.
-All our watches use a standard 20mm lug width, which allows compatibility with many straps on the market.
-If you're looking for a specific style or use, feel free to explore other options with specialists.
-Compatibility guaranteed, freedom respected.
+All our watches have a standard 20mm lug width, making them compatible with many straps on the market.

 What payment methods can I use?

-Credit card payments are secured via Crédit Agricole, Alma, and PayPal.
-Payment in installments is possible with Alma and PayPal, at no cost to the customer.
-We do not accept payments by check, bank transfer, or cryptocurrency.
+Your credit card payments are secured via Crédit Agricole, Alma, and PayPal.
+You can also choose to pay in installments with Alma or PayPal, at no additional cost.

 Are there any sales periods at Akrone?